 Urban renewal was the rage across the country in the 1950s but it was virgin territory for city planners.
 It had never been done on such a colossal scale before.
 New York City razed large sections of viable neighborhoods, including the venerable Penn Station in 1963, and spent the rest of the twentieth century wondering why.
-It was the old American adage rearing its ugly head once again: bigger is better.
+It was the old American adage rearing its ugly head once again: 'bigger is better.'
 The more money you throw at a problem the greater your chances for success.
+Right?
 Wrong!

 On paper urban renewal seemed like a very progressive endeavor - erasing blighted areas and replacing them with modern dwellings brandishing cutting-edge innovations.
 Below the surface, however, the iceberg of urban renewal reeked of political snake oil.
 Urban renewal was not used to help the poor.
 It was used by big cities to fatten their coffers.
 It was also a last ditch effort to halt the every accelerating white flight to the suburbs.

 By razing impoverished slums and replacing them with middle-class high rises, a city’s tax revenues would swell significantly.
 Officials stumbled ignorantly on with their social engineering as entire neighborhoods were leveled under the guise of modernity.
 The melting-pot poor who were hastily sent packing had to fend for themselves with little or no relocation help from the city.
 Since it was generally poor blacks who were being displaced, many came to believe the city’s hidden agenda of slum removal was really black removal.
 While the cosmetic appeal of erasing Detroit’s most blighted areas would be obvious, city planners failed to take into account the terrible social upheaval they were causing.